-The segmentation of U.S. stocks into growth and value was initially proposed over 40 years ago to accommodate managers that focus on one or the other and the desire to better benchmark their performance.
+The segmentation of US stocks into growth and value was initially proposed over 40 years ago to accommodate managers that focus on one or the other and the desire to better benchmark their performance.
 Since that time a lot of attention has been given to forecasting their relative performance.
 History has informed investors that (1) long-term performance is roughly equal among growth and value stocks, (2) no investment approach has survived that can tactically time the difference in growth and value stock performance, and (3) active management has struggled equally in the growth and value categories.

-Exhibit 9 shows cumulative returns for Russell 3000 growth and value stocks over a 45-year period through 2023.
-As the graph illustrates, the recent attention to growth stock outperformance reflects a catch-up from the prior underperformance rather than a long-term performance separation from value stocks.
+Exhibit 9 shows cumulative returns for Russell 3000 growth and value stocks over a 46-year period through 2024.
+As the graph illustrates, the recent attention to growth stock outperformance mostly reflects a catchup from the prior underperformance rather than a long-term performance separation from value stocks.

-Exhibit 9: Growth Stocks versus Value Stocks, 1978 to 2023
+Exhibit 9: Growth Stocks versus Value Stocks, 1978 to 2024

-Over the entire 45-year period, growth stocks have earned an 11.66% return, slightly higher than the 11.48% return earned by value stocks.
+Over the entire 46-year period, growth stocks have earned a 12.08% annualized return, higher than the 11.53% return earned by value stocks.

-Large Cap Stocks versus Small Cap Stocks
+Large-Cap Stocks versus Small-Cap Stocks

-Over 45 years of providing return forecasts at Cliffwater and other institutions, Cliffwater professionals have often been asked why we use the same return forecast for large and small stocks when most other advisory firms have higher expected returns for small stocks compared to large stocks.
-While the theory that higher beta small stocks should perform above lower-beta larger stocks is reasonable, the fact is that small stocks have not outperformed large stocks over the 45 years for which accurate small stock records have been kept.
-In fact, large stocks have outperformed small stocks over the entire 45 years, as shown in Exhibits 10 and 11.
+Over 46 years of providing return forecasts at Cliffwater and other institutions, Cliffwater professionals have often been asked why we use the same return forecast for large and small stocks when most other advisory firms have higher expected returns for small stocks compared to large stocks.
+While the theory that higher beta small stocks should perform above lower-beta larger stocks is reasonable, the fact is that small stocks have not outperformed large stocks over the 46 years for which accurate small stock records have been kept.
+In fact, large stocks have outperformed small stocks over the entire 46 years, as shown in Exhibits 10 and 11.